Moniville/Zenith-Ecommerce-Data---Analytics-Engineering-Project/README.md

 ## The Solution: End-to-End Cloud-Native Architecture

-This project involved providing Data Engineering expertise to build a complete, resilient analytics pipeline—from data ingestion to visualization.
+This project involved providing basic Data Engineering expertise to build a complete, resilient analytics pipeline, from data ingestion to visualization.

 ### Key Technology Stack:
 * **Cloud Data Warehouse:** Snowflake (for scalable storage and processing).